thedinuka/ReCOPTER/README.md

 # ReCOPTER
-Source files for the ROSCOPTER paper published in ACRA 2015
+Source files for the ReCOPTER paper published in ACRA 2015